TamasCsakvari/analytics-dashboard-retail-coffee-sales/README.md

 ![Project Banner](docs/coffee-sales-dashboard.png) <!-- create this screenshot later -->

-This project presents a comprehensive sales analytics dashboard for a coffee vending machine business.
-The goal is to provide key insights into sales performance, product popularity, customer behavior, and peak operational hours.
+This project delivers a comprehensive sales analytics dashboard for a coffee vending machine business, providing actionable insights into sales performance, product popularity, customer purchasing behavior, and peak operational hours.
+Built with Power BI (Power Query for ETL, DAX for calculations) and connected to an Azure SQL Database provisioned via Terraform Infrastructure as Code, the solution integrates a Kaggle coffee sales dataset into an interactive, cloud-hosted reporting environment.
+The architecture features automated Azure resource provisioning, secure firewall configurations, and direct SQL connections for real-time data refresh.

 ## 📊 Insights